Vietnam.vn - Nền tảng quảng bá Việt Nam

 Neatly arranged yellow tofu - Photo: HO LAM

-Fried tofu continuously in oil pan - Video: HO LAM
+Fried tofu continuously in a pan of oil - Video: HO LAM

 Người dân TP.HCM chờ cả tiếng để mua tàu hũ vàng Triều Châu bán mỗi năm một lần ở Hội quán Nghĩa An - Ảnh 8.

-There was no room in the front or back of the line, and it got more crowded as the evening wore on.
+There was no room in the front or back of the queue, and it got more crowded as the evening went on.
 From 9pm onwards, it thinned out - Photo: HO LAM

 Người dân TP.HCM chờ cả tiếng để mua tàu hũ vàng Triều Châu bán mỗi năm một lần ở Hội quán Nghĩa An - Ảnh 9.
 Saigon who loves tofu?

 TTO - "Who wants tofu?", the cry echoed throughout the small neighborhood every afternoon, when I was a playful and sleepy child.
-My mother loved tofu, whenever she was sewing and heard the call, she would rush out to buy a bowl to eat, and save one bowl for her son.
+My mother loved tofu, whenever she heard the cry while sewing, she would rush out to buy a bowl to eat, and save one bowl for her son.

 Read more Back to Topics